10up/windows-azure-storage/README.md

 ### 4.1.0 ###
 * Added ability to enter Cache-Control property
+* Renamed plugin to be Microsoft Azure Storage for WordPress

 ### 4.0.3 ###
 * Fixed uploading issue when year/month based folders are not used